AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/crm/sugarcrm-accounts-contacts.md

 [[!DNL SugarCRM]](https://www.sugarcrm.com/) is a customer relationship management (CRM) system. [!DNL SugarCRM]'s functionality includes sales-force automation, marketing campaigns, customer support, collaboration, Mobile CRM, Social CRM and reporting.

-To retrieve relationship data setup within [!DNL SugarCRM], this Adobe Experience Platform [source](https://experienceleague.adobe.com/docs/experience-platform/sources/home.html?lang=en) connector leverages the below [!DNL SugarCRM] APIs :
-   1. [Account API](https://market.apidocs.sugarcrm.com/#b0aeb0cd-80ea-4688-8474-54e4873f32f3) to retrieve your companies, and the
-   1. [Contact API](https://market.apidocs.sugarcrm.com/#308c5025-9478-4de3-8a41-1fc3cff1d8d1) to retrieve the people.

-After you bring that data to Experience Platform, you can then execute any analytics.
+[!DNL SugarCRM Accounts & Contacts] leverages the [!DNL SugarCRM] [Accounts](https://market.apidocs.sugarcrm.com/#b0aeb0cd-80ea-4688-8474-54e4873f32f3) and [Contacts](https://market.apidocs.sugarcrm.com/#308c5025-9478-4de3-8a41-1fc3cff1d8d1) endpoints to retrieve relationship data from [!DNL SugarCRM].
+After you bring the data to Experience Platform, you can then execute any analytics.

 [!DNL SugarCRM Accounts & Contacts] uses bearer tokens as an authentication mechanism to communicate with the [!DNL SugarCRM] Account and Contact APIs.

 ## Prerequisites

 The first step in creating a [!DNL SugarCRM Accounts & Contacts] source connection is to ensure that you have the below :
-1. A [!DNL SugarMarket] *(SugarCRM’s product for Marketing Automation)* account.
+* A [!DNL SugarMarket] *(SugarCRM’s product for Marketing Automation)* account.
+Reach out to your SugarCRM account manager to obtain the same.
-1. Additionally, a unique API username and user account separate from any user account associated with the marketing or sales process; having API Access permissions in order to access the API.
-The process to obtain / set up the account is documented on the [[!DNL SugarMarket RESTFUL API (sugarcrm.com)]](https://market.apidocs.sugarcrm.com/#intro) page.
+* A unique API username and account separate from any user account associated with the marketing or sales process.
+This unique username and account combination must have API access permissions.
+For more information on the process to set up an account, visit the [[!DNL SugarMarket RESTFUL API (sugarcrm.com)]](https://market.apidocs.sugarcrm.com/#intro) documentation.

 ### Gather required credentials